 Common Arguments as to Why School Is a Scam

 Those who believe that school is a scam argue that there is a big difference between school and education.
-They say school is merely a formal setting or process that doesn’t deliver everything that education represents.
-They argue that schools only expose students to certain ideas and views and fail to experientially provide the entire picture of all perspectives that are out there.
+They say school is merely a formal setting or process that doesn’t deliver everything education represents.
+They argue that schools only expose students to certain ideas and views and fail to experientially provide the entire picture of all perspectives out there.

 Children spend a large chunk of their life schooling, which in most cases is a complete waste of their precious life and time.

 Here are some reasons why we believe school is a scam

 - You are exposed only to select ideas

 In a schooling system, there is already a set curriculum and syllabus which students must be taught.
 The curriculum, in most cases, is not based on the student’s interests and passion.
 Little to no room for creative thinking.
 The teachers teach only selected topics while ignoring relevant topics and subject areas essential to the student’s development.

 The schooling system is designed for reading and writing, not doing.
 Students are taught theory without practice.
 Schools train you in fields for which there will be no jobs by the time you graduate.
 For instance, they still teach typewriting in schools.
 I wonder where that will be relevant in this 21st century.
 Some may have been heartbroken, dedicated their whole life studying some particular courses only to graduate and discover they are irrelevant in society.
 This is the main reason why they believe school is a scam.